 To complete this guide, you must have access to your server as a root or non-root user with sudo privileges.
 Then, follow the steps below to use the DNF package manager to remove the old kernels.

 Note: To see the difference between DNF and YUm, you can visit this guide on Differences between YUM and DNF package managers.

-Step 1 – How To List Current Kernel?
+Step 1 – How To List Current Linux Kernel?

 First, you can use the following command to display your current kernel version on your AlmaLinux server:

-Step 2 – How To List All Kernels on Almalinux?
+Step 2 – How To List All Linux Kernels?